Compiled by the Road Trip Alberta team

 Moraine Lake Trail (The Rockpile and Lakeshore Trail)

 The Moraine Lake Trail is found just outside Lake Louise and is rated as an easy 3.4-kilometer trail.
-With some of the best views in Canada (seriously!), it’s a popular trail, and the parking lot fills up quickly.
-Head there very early in the day or catch a shuttle bus to Moraine Lake from Lake Louise village.
+With some of the best views in Canada (seriously!), it’s a popular trail, and note that the parking lot is no longer open to personal vehicles.
+You need to book a shuttle from Banff or from Lake Louise via Parks Canada.
 Once there, you’ll be rewarded with a stunning view of the Valley of the Ten Peaks rising up behind Moraine Lake itself.
 Trust us, it’s one of the best things to do in Lake Louise area in summer.

 Sentinel Pass / Larch Valley